smallriver0316/algorithm-collections/LinkedList/README.md

 It calculates sum of two numbers that are represented single oriented linked list.

-The each digit in the number will be one node of linked list, and arranged from small digit.
+The each digit in the number will be one node of linked list, so the key of node must be single digit, and arranged from small digit.

 For example, 714 is 4->1->7.